 Non profit focused on Latino legal civil rights

 Latino legal civil rights organization often described as the law firm of the Latino community is seeking an intern.
 This firm promotes social change through advocacy, communications, community education, and litigation in the areas of education, employment, immigrant rights, and political access.

 Ideal Candidate: The ideal candidate should come with coursework or work experience in humanities, liberal arts, policy, or politics.
 The intern will have interest in the Latino community but does not have to be bilingual.

 Public Policy with a Major Consumer Advocacy Group

 The leading US Consumer Interest Group is looking for a policy intern to assist the organization's advocacy efforts.
 The intern will work with campaign and advocacy staff to demonstrate support for issues at the state and national level; writing and compiling reports.
-Over the course of the internship, the student will learn the basics of a variety of issues, and then reach out to individuals, media outlets, organizations, and decision-makers to build visibility and gain their support.
+Over the course of the government internship abroad, the student will learn the basics of a variety of issues, and then reach out to individuals, media outlets, organizations, and decision-makers to build visibility and gain their support.

 Ideal Candidate: A strong commitment to consumer protection issues, strong writing and analytical skills , the ability to debate and speak persuasively, an enthusiasm for work in a fast paced, sometimes stressful atmosphere.

 Legislative Experience with a Major Consumer Advocacy Group